doctore/Spring6Microservices/README.md

 ### Problems resolution

-If you receive some errors related with encryption like:
+If you receive some errors related to encryption like:

 ```
 IllegalStateException: Cannot decrypt: ...